 Although most work full time during regular business hours, some line installers and repairers may work evenings and weekends.
 In emergencies or after storms and other natural disasters, they may have to work long hours for several days in a row.

-Overall employment of line installers and repairers is projected to grow 4 percent from 2018 to 2028, about as fast as the average for all occupations.
-Employment growth will vary by specialty.
+Overall employment of line installers and repairers is projected to grow 6 percent from 2021 to 2031, about as fast as the average for all occupations.

-Employment of electrical power-line installers and repairers is projected to grow 8 percent from 2018 to 2028, faster than the average for all occupations.
-Employment growth will be largely due to the growing population and expansion of cities.
-With each new housing development or office park, new electric power lines are installed and will require maintenance.
-In addition, the interstate power grid will continue to grow in complexity to ensure reliability.
+Employment of electrical power-line installers and repairers is expected to grow, largely due to increasing electrical grid needs.
+With each new housing development or business complex, new electric power lines are installed and will require maintenance.
+In addition, the interstate power grid will continue to become more complex to ensure reliability.

 For information about apprenticeships or job opportunities for line installers and repairers, contact local electrical contractors, a local chapter of the International Brotherhood of Electrical Workers, a local joint union-management apprenticeship committee, or the nearest office of your state employment service or apprenticeship agency.
 Apprenticeship information is available from the U.S. Department of Labor’s toll-free help line, 1 (877) 872-5627 or the Employment and Training Administration.